Analyzing CYBIN INC. (CYBN.NE) (CYBN) and Its Peers

-CYBIN INC. (CYBN.NE) (OTCMKTS: CYBN – Get Rating) is one of 680 publicly-traded companies in the “Holding & other investment offices” industry, but how does it compare to its rivals?
-We will compare CYBIN INC. (CYBN.NE) to similar companies based on the strength of its risk, valuation, institutional ownership, earnings, dividends, analyst recommendations and profitability.
+CYBIN INC. (CYBN.NE) (OTCMKTS: CYBN – Get Rating) is one of 680 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its rivals?
+We will compare CYBIN INC. (CYBN.NE) to similar businesses based on the strength of its valuation, earnings, institutional ownership, dividends, risk, profitability and analyst recommendations.

 This table compares CYBIN INC. (CYBN.NE) and its rivals’ net margins, return on equity and return on assets.